Red Triangle - Projects Blue Square - Practice Yellow Circle - News Triangle Shadow Square Shadow Circle Shadow

 Kelmscott Manor

-This includes a new entrance through the South Road Barn, the expansion of the cafe and kitchen in the stable barn, new toilets, and a proposed learning building in the farmyard.
+The project upgraded the visitor facilities and interpretation.
+This included a new entrance through the South Road Barn, the expansion of the cafe and kitchen in the stable barn, new toilets, and a new learning building in the farmyard.

 Bridport Literary & Scientific Institute